 For efficient implementation, it is good to know about the common ERP implementation mistakes people usually make while deploying ERP systems in their organization, so you can avoid falling into the same trap:

-1. Poor planning
+1. Poor Planning:

-There is a reason why all best things come with good plans.
+There is a reason why all the best things come with good plans.
 Implementing ERP is a long and exhaustive process that would include numerous steps and procedures.
 Even a single missing step or component can render the whole exercise useless, leading to a huge waste loss of money, resources and time.

 Lack of planning also stops you from knowing the exact amount of money, time and manpower that would be required in the project.
 Such ERP implementation mistakes can catch up later to haunt you.

-You must ensure that a proper plan is formulated that consist of every step that would be taken while implementing ERP system.
+You must ensure that a proper plan is formulated that consist of every step that would be taken while implementing the ERP system.
 The plan should also account for any roadblocks that might occur on the way, and give enough margins for errors.

 In short, the plan you make must be efficient and detailed, so that the eventual implantation is successful.

-2. Know the system
+2. Know the System:

-ERP systems are recognized today as one of the vital components of the business procedures.
+ERP systems are recognized today as one of the vital components of business procedures.
 However, despite this, not many people are completely aware of what ERP can do.

 Another of the common ERP implementation mistakes is that people are unable to identify a good ERP system.
 It is necessary that you are aware of the prerequisites of a good ERP system and find a good vendor if you hope to get the most out of it.

 Remember to steer clear of ERP vendors who promise a lot of features at low rates.
-Any discount you get would be miniscule in comparison to the loss you would endure if the ERP system is not efficient or sound.
+Any discount you get would be minuscule in comparison to the loss you would endure if the ERP system is not efficient or sound.

-3. Friction within the team
+3. Friction within the Team: